open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 | OTEL_LOG_LEVEL           | Log level used by the SDK logger                  | "info"                            |                                     |
 | OTEL_PROPAGATORS         | Propagators to be used as a comma separated list  | "tracecontext,baggage" |                                     |

+Known values for OTEL_PROPAGATORS are: "tracecontext", "baggage", "b3", "jaeger"

 ## Batch Span Processor

 | Name                           | Description                                    | Default | Notes                                                 |